sobhan-moosavi/sobhan-moosavi.github.io/_datasets/2019_traffic_weather_events.md

 date: 2019-02-03
 ---
 ## Description
 This dataset is a large-scale, country-wide source of data for transportation and traffic research, which contains traffic and weather event data for the United States.
-In terms of traffic, we have several types of traffic event including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather event, etc. This dataset is being continuously collected from August 2016.
+In terms of traffic, we have several types of events including accident, congestion, construction, etc. In terms of weather events, we have several types including rain, snow, storm, cold weather event, etc. This dataset is being continuously collected from August 2016.
 For more detailed information about this dataset, please read below descriptions.

 ## Acknowledgment